jjohnston3041/Sleep-Efficiency-Team-Project/README.md

 #### Process

 #### Data
-The data was one Excel spreadsheet file provided by TripleTen.:
+The dataset selected by the team was one Excel spreadsheet file provided by TripleTen.:
 - `'Sleep.xls'`: each row corresponds to one individuals sleep and behavavior.

 #### Assumptions
+- The provided datasets were separate studies and should not be joined to analyze
 - Exercise Frequency is reported as days per week
 - Alcohol consumption is reported as drinks per week
 - Smoking status is reported as regularly smoking, not casual smoking.